Navam927/Event-Management-Dashboard/readme.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, reach out to `<your-email>` or open an issue on GitHub.
+For questions or feedback, reach out to `navamsharma142@gmail.com` or open an issue on GitHub.